jshun/ligra/README.md

 graph in adjacency graph format, and takes as input the input file name followed by the output file name.

-**adjToBinary** converts an unweighted Ligra graph in adjacency graph format to binary format. **adjWghToBinary** converts a weighted Ligra graph in adjacency graph format to binary format.
+**adjToBinary** converts a Ligra graph in adjacency graph format to binary format.
 The arguments are the adjacency graph file name followed by the 3 binary file names (.idx, .adj and .config).
+For a weighted graph, pass the "-w" flag before the file names.

 Examples:
 ```
 $ ./SNAPtoAdj SNAPfile LigraFile
 $ ./adjGraphAddWeights unweightedLigraFile weightedLigraFile
 $ ./adjToBinary rMatGraph_J_5_100 rMatGraph_J_5_100.idx rMatGraph_J_5_100.adj rMatGraph_J_5_100.config
-$ ./adjWghToBinary rMatGraph_WJ_5_100 rMatGraph_WJ_5_100.idx rMatGraph_WJ_5_100.adj rMatGraph_WJ_5_100.config
+$ ./adjToBinary -w rMatGraph_WJ_5_100 rMatGraph_WJ_5_100.idx rMatGraph_WJ_5_100.adj rMatGraph_WJ_5_100.config
 ```